DragonSpit/HPCsharp/README.md

 Parallel and serial Multi-Merge.
 Changed interfaces on Merge Sort and Merge to be consistent with Microsoft C# algorithms.
 Dynamic Priority Queue and Fixed Size Priority Queue.

-Warning: The latest benchmarks are showing Parallel Merge Sort being slower than version 2.0.1: 72 MegaInts/sec versus 87.
-Investigating, since parallel merge is faster, which is used by Parallel Merge Sort.
-Hopefully, the new version just needs tuning of thresholds.

 More info coming soon...
 Give it a shot

 **_Version 2.0_** algorithm performance is shown in the following tables: